ProverProject/prover-enterprise-public/doc/API.md

 ## /ent/v1/verify-clapperboard-media
 ## /ent/v1/verify-media

-All there requests do exactly the same.
+All these requests do exactly the same.
 The actual name doesn't matter.
 First two variants are preserved for backward compatibility and may be removed in the future.